 Conversations have not always been this hard.
 Emotions have not always flared so quickly.
 Tension has not always been this high.
 There used to be patience and kindness and understanding.
 Where did that go?
 You want your marriage to get back to the way it was.
 Or do you?
 It is hard to tell sometimes.
 What you do know is that this is not the relationship you envisioned at your wedding.
 Maybe it is times like this why most spouses vow to love each other, “in sickness and in health, for rich or for poor, in good times and in bad times.”
 Every marriage has seasons of poverty, sickness, and struggle.
 No marriage is perfect.
 More and more, spouses are going to marriage counseling to help them carve out a path forward in their relationship.
 Sometimes, the way forward is to divorce.
 Sometimes, the way forward is to work through the challenges.
 Only those within the marriage can decide the next steps, but they can lean upon a marriage therapist for guidance.

-There are no guarantees in any relationship, and there are no quick-fixes for any marriage.
-The marriage therapists at Thriveworks Westminster have worked with many spouses and helped them build a better marriage or walk through an amicable divorce.
+There are no guarantees in any relationship, and there are no quick fixes for any marriage.
+The marriage therapists at Thriveworks in Westminster, CO have worked with many spouses and helped them build a better marriage or walk through an amicable divorce.

 How Might Marriage Therapy Help?

-While marriage therapy is not a quick-fix, there are tangible ways that it may help.
-What benefits might couples experiencing in marriage counseling?
-Therapists are often able to provide…
+While marriage therapy is not a quick fix, there are tangible ways that it may help. marriage therapists are often able to provide…

 If you are ready to start marriage therapy, the counselors at Thriveworks Westminster are ready to meet with you.
 There is no right or wrong time to start therapy.
 It is a personal decision, but here are a few challenges that have brought other spouses to marriage counseling at Thriveworks Westminster: